- 17.3.1 Using Replication for Backups

 For information on using replication in a backup environment, including notes on the setup, backup procedure, and files to back up, see Section 17.3.1, “Using Replication for Backups”.

-For advice and tips on using different storage engines on the master and slaves, see Section 17.3.2, “Using Replication with Different Master and Slave Storage Engines”.
+For advice and tips on using different storage engines on the source and replicas, see Section 17.3.3, “Using Replication with Different Source and Replica Storage Engines”.

-For performance or data distribution reasons, you may want to replicate different databases to different replication slaves.
-See Section 17.3.4, “Replicating Different Databases to Different Slaves”
+For performance or data distribution reasons, you may want to replicate different databases to different replicas.
+See Section 17.3.5, “Replicating Different Databases to Different Replicas”

-As the number of replication slaves increases, the load on the master can increase and lead to reduced performance (because of the need to replicate the binary log to each slave).
-For tips on improving your replication performance, including using a single secondary server as a replication master, see Section 17.3.5, “Improving Replication Performance”.
+As the number of replicas increases, the load on the source can increase and lead to reduced performance (because of the need to replicate the binary log to each replica).
+For tips on improving your replication performance, including using a single secondary server as a replication source server, see Section 17.3.6, “Improving Replication Performance”.

-For guidance on switching masters, or converting slaves into masters as part of an emergency failover solution, see Section 17.3.6, “Switching Masters During Failover”.
+For guidance on switching sources, or converting replicas into sources as part of an emergency failover solution, see Section 17.3.7, “Switching Sources During Failover”.

-To secure your replication communication, you can use SSL to encrypt the communication channel.
-For step-by-step instructions, see Section 17.3.7, “Setting Up Replication Using SSL”.
+To secure your replication communication, you can encrypt the communication channel.
+For step-by-step instructions, see Section 17.3.8, “Setting Up Replication to Use Encrypted Connections”.